 Behind me is the beach and Mediterranean Sea.

 Domènech i Montaner’s summer house (Casa Montaner) is just one street up and on the junction of C/ Ample, where I had lunch.
-The house has been turned into the Domènech i Montaner House Museum, though sadly it was closed today – a good reason to return to Canet another day.
+The house has been turned into the Domènech i Montaner House Museum, though sadly it was closed, so a good reason to return to Canet another day.

 There were many other buildings to see, regardless.
 The above are examples of the houses I passed while climbing up the narrow streets to the top of the town.
 Canet was once a very prosperous textiles town and the money was used to create some stunning buildings